nehapatidar123/Regional-Sales-Analysis/README.md

 # Regional-Sales-Analysis

+End-to-end data analysis project focused on understanding regional sales performance, profit trends, and key business metrics using Python and Power BI.

 ## 📌 Project Overview

-This project focuses on analyzing regional sales data to understand sales performance, profit trends, and regional contributions.
+This project analyzes regional sales data to identify high-performing regions, evaluate profit margins, and track overall sales trends.
-The aim is to convert raw sales data into clear, actionable business insights using Python, Excel, and Power BI.
+The goal is to transform raw data into actionable business insights through data cleaning, analysis, and interactive visualization.

 ## 🎯 Business Problem

 Businesses need to:

-Identify top-performing and underperforming regions

-Track sales and profit trends

-Monitor key performance indicators (KPIs)

 This project helps answer:

-Which regions contribute the most to total sales and profit?
+* Which regions generate the highest sales and profit?

-How does sales performance vary across regions?

-What insights can support better business decisions?
+* How do sales and profit change over time?

+* Which sales channels contribute the most to profitability?

+* What KPIs should decision-makers track regularly?

 ## 🛠 Tools & Technologies Used

-Python (Pandas, NumPy) – Data cleaning & preprocessing
+* Python (Pandas, NumPy) – Data cleaning & preprocessing

-Excel – Pivot tables and summary analysis
+* Excel – Initial data review and summaries

-Power BI – Interactive dashboard and data visualization
+* Power BI – Interactive dashboard and KPI visualization

 ## 📂 Project Structure
 ```